anhthang/keycolor-preview/README.md

 - [ ] 3D keycap render with three.js
 - [ ] Filter by layout type
 - [ ] Auto deploy
+- [ ] Auto resize in small screens

 ## 📬 Pull Request
 You are welcome.